hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 Notice that keys can appear more than once and the latest entry for a key is its "current" value, each offset denotes a version of this event.

-To replicate this log, the paper discusses two general approaches:
+To replicate this log, two general approaches are considered [^16] [^20]:
 1. primary-backup replication
 2. and quorum-based replication

+In a primary-backup setup, we elect and maintain a leader which is responsible for the total order and strong consistency:

+> A primary therefore assigns continuous and monotonically increasing serial numbers to updates and instructs all secondaries to process requests continuously in this order.

 Kafka has historically shippped quorums via a zookeeper/ZAB layer, but has recently provided [raft as an alternative](https://developer.confluent.io/learn/kraft/).
 Note how the abstractions are layered: